 To examine the source of inconsistency with the results of Miyao (2003), we start the initial sample period from 1985/I, instead of 1980.
 The upper panel of Table 9 reproduces the results of Miyao (2003).
 The results show that there is no cointegration between velocities and the log of the call rate.
 The lower panel of Table 9 shows the robustness of the results reported by Miyao (2003).
 The double-log interest rate elasticity for M1V1 changes by no more than 0.03 in absolute value between the two subsamples.
-We conclude that the source of inconsistency between our results in Table 8 and those of Miyao (2003) is our inclusion of data from 1980 to 1984.
+We conclude that the source of rate (which is stationary and exogenous) yield biased standard errors.